Hello, justice, do you hear me? Supreme Court meets by phone

-WASHINGTON (AP) — It’s a morning of firsts for the Supreme Court, thefirst time audio of the court’s arguments will be heard live by the world and the first arguments by telephone.
+It’s a morning of firsts for the Supreme Court, the first time audio of the court’s arguments will be heard live by the world and the first arguments by telephone.

 The changes are a result of the coronavirus pandemic, which has made holding courtroom sessions unsafe, especially with six justices aged 65 or older and at risk of getting seriously sick from the virus.